Retest, per part: $40

 Steps to Register for Testing

 - Fill out the Online Prueba de Español Registration Form.
 Forms submitted without payment will not be processed.
-Your seat for your chosen test is not guaranteed until your payment is received by the Office of Planning, Analysis and Governmental Relations/Prueba Testing.
+Your seat for your chosen test is not guaranteed until your payment is received by the Office of Planning and Policy.

 Prueba de Español Online Registration Form